 - 128-Mbit SDRAM

-In addition, flash the bootloader image onto the device.
-For more information, see Bootloader Flashing Instructions for ST boards.
+- Flash the bootloader image onto the device.
+See Bootloader Flashing Instructions for ST boards

 - Launch Qt Creator and select Tools > Options > Devices > MCU.

-- Select the one of the targets from the drop-down list for Target supported by the Qt for MCUs SDK:
+- Select the Qt for MCUs 1.3 - STM32F7508-DISCOVERY from the drop-down list for Target supported by the Qt for MCUs SDK.